 Southeast Community Capital Corporation d/b/a Pathway Lending ("Pathway" or the "Corporation") is a Tennessee not-for-profit corporation and is Tennessee's only state-wide economic development and business-focused certified Community Development Financial Institution (CDFI).
-The mission of the Corporation is to provide lending solutions and educational services that support the development, growth, and preservation of underserved businesses, affordable housing and sustainable communities; to help stimulate economic development and job creation through small business lending to low income, disadvantaged and start-up companies that lack access to traditional banking credit; and to provide educational services to these small businesses to help them grow and achieve sustainability.
-The Corporation provides loans to target markets including: 1) small businesses in low and moderate-income areas, 2) low and moderate-income entrepreneurs, 3) African-American owned businesses, and 4) small businesses that hire low and moderate-income individuals throughout Tennessee, Alabama and portions of Mississippi, Arkansas and Kentucky.
+The mission of the Corporation is to provide lending solutions and educational services that support the development, growth, and preservation of underserved businesses, affordable housing and sustainable communities; to help stimulate economic development and job creation through small business lending to low income, underserved small businesses that lack access to traditional banking credit; and to provide educational services to these small businesses to help them grow and achieve sustainability.
+The Corporation provides loans to target markets including: 1) small businesses in low and moderate-income areas, 2) low and moderate-income entrepreneurs, and 3) African-American owned businesses.
 Loan types include term notes, lines of credit, purchase order financing, contract and accounts receivable financing, business real estate, and bridge financing (in limited cases).

 Pathway began operations on December 21, 1999 as a wholly owned subsidiary of Technology 2020.
 Pathway was approved on February 16, 2001, as a CDFI by the Community Development Financial Institution's Fund of the United States Department of Treasury (the CDFI Fund).
-The Corporation provides business education and technical assistance to small and disadvantaged businesses through various government and non-profit support programs, including: the U.S. Small Business Administration Technical Assistance Division, the U.S. Small Business Administration Women's Business Ownership Assistance Division, the U.S. Small Business Administration Office of Veterans Business Development, and the Metropolitan Development Housing Agency and various foundations.
+The Corporation provides business education and technical assistance to small and disadvantaged businesses through various government and non-profit support programs, including: the U.S. Small Business Administration, the U.S. Small Business Administration Office of Veterans Business Development, and the Metropolitan Development Housing Agency and various foundations.
 The assistance includes access to financial services, access to capital needs and includes classroom education, one-on-one assistance, on-line training and peer learning.

-On April 11, 2019, Pathway established Pathway Memphis, LLC ("Memphis"), a Tennessee not-for-profit corporation wholly owned by Pathway with a mission of the relief of poverty, the elimination of prejudice, the lessening of neighborhood tensions, and the combating of community deterioration in certain economically depressed areas located within the Memphis Metropolitan Statistical Area and enhancing minority-owned and/or women-owned businesses, small businesses and disadvantaged businesses operating or located within the Memphis Metropolitan Statistical Area through a program of financial assistance and other aid designed to improve economic conditions and economic opportunities in these areas, and other charitable programs and engaging in any and all actions necessary or incidental to the foregoing.
+On April 11, 2019, Pathway established Pathway Memphis, LLC ("Memphis"), a Tennessee not-forprofit corporation wholly owned by Pathway with a mission of the relief of poverty, the elimination of prejudice, the lessening of neighborhood tensions, and the combating of community deterioration in certain economically depressed areas located within the Memphis Metropolitan Statistical Area and enhancing minority-owned and/or women-owned businesses, small businesses and disadvantaged businesses operating or located within the Memphis Metropolitan Statistical Area through a program of financial assistance and other aid designed to improve economic conditions and economic opportunities in these areas, and other charitable programs and engaging in any and all actions necessary or incidental to the foregoing.